Nursing and Midwifery Council EU Aptitude Test

 The EU Aptitude Test has been developed to enable Nurses and Midwives who trained in the EU to provide evidence of having met the requirements set by the Nursing and Midwifery Council (NMC) for entry to the UK register of Nurses and Midwives.

 The EU Aptitude test is designed to assess your theoretical and practical knowledge against the standards of entry to the NMC register.
-The test is constructed around proficiencies and requirements of the NMC for entry to the register as set out in the NMC (2004) Standards of proficiency for pre-registration nursing education or NMC (2009) Standards for Pre-registration Midwifery Education.
+The test is constructed around proficiencies and requirements of the NMC for entry to the register.

 There are separate tests for adult nursing, mental health nursing, children’s nursing and for Midwives, each addressing different aspects of knowledge applied to practice, but the structure for each is similar consisting of four assessments.